rtconsole -- Runtime Console

 Some key points:

-• The print statement was redirected to the IPython console.
+- The print statement was redirected to the IPython console.

-• We can also change it as it runs, and the app just keeps running with the new code
+- We can also change it as it runs, and the app just keeps running with the new code

-• We still have all the benefit from using IPython for introspection.
+- We still have all the benefit from using IPython for introspection.

 How this works

-rtconsole patches the IPython kernel so that it can be run in a python thread.
-The IPython zmq kernel cannot do that as of IPython 2.2 because it uses the python signal module, which according to documentation, can only be called on the main thread.
+module, which according to documentation, can only be called on the main thread.
 Not being aware of this while also not being so familiar with the internals of IPython, I found out the hard way while trying to hook an rtconsole and an IPython client together.
-The failure of a signal call would crash the application in such a way that no exception was thrown.
+The failure of a signal

 Limitations/Next Steps

-• print statements will get redirected to IPython once the console starts.
+statements will get redirected to IPython once the console starts.
 But only flushes to the console once you type a command.
-There are also some performance considerations of using prints since they now have to be sent over the network, but in the context of debugging it may be acceptable.
+There are also some performance considerations of using prints since they now have to be sent over the network, but in the context of debugging it may be acceptable.- I also haven’t found a way to redefine functions when the method uses predefined variables i.e.

-• When the application test_console.py terminates, the history manager throws an error, i haven’t found this to impact anything but definitely would like to see if anyone has insights to address these issues.
+terminates, the history manager throws an error, i haven’t found this to impact anything but definitely would like to see if anyone has insights to address these issues.

 With the domain of data analysis and cloud computing becoming increasingly available and easy to use, the lines between developer and user is becoming increasingly blurred.
 This tool aims to speedup the debugging process and make python applications less of a black box.
 Please let me know if this post was interesting or if you have ideas on how to make this tool more useful.